FAQs

 Below are frequently asked questions about the Champlain Parkway Project.
 If you have a question and don't see it listed here, please contact the project team!

-Will the construction and completion of Phase I of the Champlain Parkway (Home Avenue to Pine Street), introduce significantly more traffic to the King/Maple Neighborhood?
+Will the construction and completion of the initial contract of the Champlain Parkway (Home Avenue to Pine Street), introduce significantly more traffic to the King/Maple Neighborhood?

 In the City Memorandum from August 9, 2021, on page 3, in the second paragraph it states; “During the interim period prior to the interstate connection, our Parkway consulting engineers project no substantive change in overall South End traffic even with the first Champlain Parkway phase constructed and opened for public use.”